deibit/cansina/README.md

 News
 ====

-9-1-2016    Cansina support Windows terminal (sorry I didn't test Cansina on Windows boxes)
+13-07-2016  Added new feature resumable sessions 9-01-2016  Cansina support Windows terminal (sorry I didn't test Cansina on Windows boxes)
             You won't have that fancy flash in filtered HTTP codes but it works...

 Cansina
 =======

 Cansina is a Web Content Discovery Application.

-It is well known Web applications doesn't publish all their resources or links to them, so the only way to discover those resources is....asking for them!
+It is well known Web applications don't publish all their resources or public links, so the only way to discover these resources is....requesting for them!

-Useful during a pentesting or web security audit.
-Cansina mission is to help making requests and filtering the responses to tell apart if it is an existing resource or just an annoying or disguised 404.
+Cansina duty is to help you making requests and filtering the responses to tell apart if it is an existing resource or just an annoying or disguised 404.

 Of course other kind of useful responses (401, 403, ...) are processed in a similar fashion.

-The responses are kept in a sqlite database for later process.
+Responses are kept in a sqlite database for later process or viewing.

 There is an ongoing effort to add features via plugins.